William Jebor

-William Jebor (born 10 November 1991) is a Liberian professional footballer who plays as a striker for Maltese Premier League side Valletta and the Liberia national team, formerly serving as captain of the side.
+William Jebor (born 10 November 1991) is a Liberian professional footballer who plays as a striker for Iraq Stars League club Karbalaa and the Liberia national team.

 He is the second Liberian to be an Africa Footballer of the Year nominee, after George Weah, who won the prestigious award three times.

 Club career

 Born in Monrovia, Jebor made his senior debut with LPRC Oilers in 2008, aged 17, after previously representing LISCR FC as a youth.
 In the summer of 2009, he moved abroad for the first time in his career, signing for Syrian Premier League side Taliya SC.

 In 2010, Jebor switched teams and countries again, joining Egyptian Second Division club Tersana SC.
 After a short spell at Eastern Company, he moved to Tala'ea El Gaish in the Egyptian Premier League.

 Jebor made his debut for the club on 3 February 2013, starting in a 1–0 away loss against Ismaily SC, and scored his first goal for the club on 12 March, netting the first in a 2–1 home win against El Mokawloon SC.
 He finished the campaign with ten goals, being tournament's topscorer; highlights included a hat-trick in a 3–2 home success over Ittihad El Shorta on 7 May.

 In January 2014, Jebor switched clubs and countries again, after agreeing to a six-month loan deal with Al-Ahli Tripoli SC.
 On 5 August he signed a four-year contract with Portuguese side Rio Ave FC.

 Jebor made his Primeira Liga debut on 13 September 2014, coming on as a second-half substitute for Renan Bressan in a 1–1 draw at Moreirense FC.
 He scored his first goal for the club on 30 April of the following year, netting his team's only in a 1–1 Taça de Portugal home draw against SC Braga.

 On 28 July 2015, Jebor was loaned to SD Ponferradina in Spanish Segunda División, in a season-long deal.

 In January 2023 Jebor signed a contract until the end of the season with Maltese Premier League side Valletta.

+Jebor moved to Iraq Stars League club Al-Minaa in April 2024.